Stage I Randomized Trial of Mentalization-Based Therapy for Substance Using Mothers of Infants and Toddlers

 - acute suicidality/ homicidality

-- severe psychiatric or substance-related symptoms requiring in-patient hospitalization or ambulatory detoxification
+- severe psychiatric or substance-related symptoms requiring in-patient hospitalization

 - Yale University